effector/effector/docs-site/docs/recipes/react/forms.md

 import React from 'react'
-import ReactDOM from 'react-dom' import {createEffect, createStore} from 'effector' import {useStore, createComponent} from 'effector-react'
+import ReactDOM from 'react-dom' import {createEffect, createStore} from 'effector' import {useUnit, createComponent} from 'effector-react'

 //defining simple Effect, which results a string in 3 seconds const sendFormFx = createEffect(